2bndy5/CirquePinnacle/docs/api.rst

                measuements.

-         .. tip:: Be aware that allowing the Pinnacle to enter sleep mode after taking measurements will slow consecutive calls to :cpp:func:`measureADC()` as the Pinnacle requires about 100 milliseconds to wake up.
+         .. tip:: Be aware that allowing the Pinnacle to enter sleep mode after taking measurements will cause a latency in consecutive calls to :cpp:func:`measureADC()` as the Pinnacle requires about 300 milliseconds to wake up.

 measure_adc()
 ^^^^^^^^^^^^^^^^^^^^^^^

    .. cpp:function:: int16_t measureADC(unsigned int bitsToToggle, unsigned int togglePolarity)

-      Be sure to set the `DataMode`_ attribute to :cpp:var:`PINNACLE_ANYMEAS` before calling this function
+      This function instigates and returns the measurement (a signed short integer) from the Pinnacle ASIC's ADC (Analog to Digital Converter) matrix (only applies to AnyMeas mode).
-      otherwise it will do nothing and return ``0``.
+      Be sure to set the `DataMode`_ attribute to :cpp:var:`PINNACLE_ANYMEAS` before calling this function otherwise it will do nothing and return ``0``.

       :param int bitsToToggle: This 4-byte integer specifies which bits the Pinnacle touch controller should toggle.
 A bit of ``1`` flags that bit for toggling, and a bit of